This

 policewomen are sent to the streets to notice anyone fitting the

 killer’s tell-tale pattern of behavior.
-Preferably before it is too
+Preferably, before it is too

 late.
 Williams connects with one female officer (above) who is not

 particularly cool with the pressure of undercover work.
-They are heading to the beach but he catches her
+They are heading to the beach, but he catches view of a car in the rearview mirror and suspects a setup.

 Deviously smiling, he keeps driving up a winding road while never